Deepacat/GregTech-Modern/docs/content/Gameplay/mechanics/tools/Gadgets/Prospector.md

 The LuV prospector can see a 7x7 radius and has the same abilities as Hv.

+When opening the prospector you will see ore blocks in range or fluid chunks depending on mode

+## Visual prospecting
-When opening the prospector you will see ore blocks in range or fluid chunks, also if you have Xaeros map or Journeymap they will be added to your visual prospecting cache to see on the fullscreen map.
+ If you have Xaeros map or Journeymap they will be added to your visual prospecting cache to see on the fullscreen map.

 On the fullscreen map you can click the fluid or ore button to switch between displays or disabling them.